Jetchisel/mcd/README.md

 ltins.).
 It tries to work around those directories with embedded newlines  which  the builtin "dirs" can't handle in some cases.
 If the "git" utility is installed, the status of the git repo is printed once inside the directory.
+With or without autocd enabled by using 'shopt -s autocd' in interacvie mode.

 ## Requirements
 * Bash version 4 and newer is a must because of Associative arrays.